AppBondTech/about_hasanmahmud/README.md

 ![](https://mdhasanmahmud.000webhostapp.com/githubprofile/playwithandroid.jpg)

-### Hi there, This is Atikul Islam
+### Hello there, This is Hasan Mahmud
-#### I am Android App Developer
+#### I am a Android App Developer

-A full-time Android software Developer who makes a living on Fiverr for almost 2 years now.
-I create apps for websites, companies, schools, etc. I don't stop working until you are 100% satisfied!
-Good things come with hard work, so I will always strive to be the best version of myself and my work.
-It has been an exciting journey!
-I have been lucky enough to do what I love since 2019, and I am looking forward to the future to come!
+I have been a dedicated Android software developer on Fiverr for nearly one years, working full-time to support myself.
+My expertise lies in crafting apps for a diverse range of clients, including websites, businesses, and educational institutions.
+I am committed to ensuring your complete satisfaction, and I won't rest until you are 100% happy with the results.
+I firmly believe that excellence is the fruit of hard work, and I constantly strive to improve both myself and my work.
+This journey has been filled with excitement, and I consider myself fortunate to have been pursuing my passion since 2021.
+I eagerly anticipate the promising future that lies ahead!

-Skills:  HTML / CSS / PHP / JavaScript / Java
+Skills:  HTML / CSS / JavaScript / Java / IT / Networking

-- 🔭 I’m currently working on BD TopCoder
+- 🔭 I’m currently working on Prime University
 - 🌱 I’m currently learning Java
 -